CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 If the user has already configured the IDA command line tool, then the upload command uses that configuration.
 If not, the the upload command asks the username and password in IDA.
 Detailed instructions can be found in [IDA command line tool](../ida/using_ida/#configuring-and-using-ida-in-csc-supercomputers).

-Before you can use Fairdata tools to describe the data as datasets, the data needs to be frozen in IDA.
-Freezing action makes the data read only and it can be done in the IDA browser user interface [https://www.fairdata.fi/en/user-guides/user-guide/#freezing-files](https://www.fairdata.fi/en/user-guides/user-guide/#freezing-files).

-Dataset descriptions can be done either with Fairdata Qvain tool [https://www.fairdata.fi/en/qvain/](https://www.fairdata.fi/en/qvain/), or with Fairdata Metax API [https://www.fairdata.fi/en/metax/apis/](https://www.fairdata.fi/en/metax/apis/).

 ### Step 4.
 Clean the Puhti scratch